nutechsoftware/alarmdecoder-smartthings/README.md

 * Provide virtual contact sensors for "Ready" and "Alarm Bell" indications on the alarm panel.
 * Provides a virtual "AD2 Smoke Alarm" that can be integrated with SHM or other systems to control state during a fire event such as turning all lights on.
 * Provides the ability to create virtual switches that can be tied to specific Contact ID report codes from the alarm panel.
 As an example a zone setup as a Carbon Monoxide alarm can be directly tied to a virtual switch that will OPEN in the event it triggers using Contact ID 162.
 * Smart Home Monitor integration.
 One-way - Arm or disarm your panel when the Smart Home Monitor status is changed.
 Two-way - Change Smart Home Monitor's status when your panel is armed or disarmed.

 ## Virtual devices

 * AlarmDecoder(AD2)
-Main service device provides a simple user interface to manage the alarm.
+Description: Main service device provides a simple user interface to manage the alarm.

 * AD2 Alarm Bell
+Capabilities:  Contact sensor
-An indicator to show the panel bell state close = off, open = sounding
+Description: An indicator to show the panel bell state
+States: close = off, open = sounding

 * AD2 Chime
 Capabilities:  Momentary
 Description: indicator to show the Chime state.
 -- Action **'push'** will toggle the chime state.
 States: [on, off]
  -- state is not working and will require a future AD2 Web app update.

 * AD2 Ready
 Capabilities: Contact Sensor
 Description: An indicator to show the panel ready to arm state.
 States: [open, close = Ready]

 * AD2 Smoke Alarm
 Capabilities: smokeDetector
 Description: An indicator to show the panel fire state.
 States: [clear, detected]

 * AD2 Stay
 Capabilities:  Momentary
 Description: indicator to show the arm Stay state
 -- Action **'push'** will send the arm Stay command to the panel
 States: [on, off]

 * AD2 Away
 Capabilities:  Momentary
 Description: indicator to show the arm Away state
 -- Action **'push'** will send the arm Away command to the panel
 States: [on, off]

 * AD2 Panic Alarm
 Capabilities:  Momentary
 Description: Action **'push'** will send the Panic Alarm command to the panel
 States: No indication of alarm type

 * AD2 Aux Alarm
 Capabilities:  Momentary
 Description: Action **'push'** will send the AUX Alarm command to the panel
 States: No indication of alarm type

 * AD2 Fire Alarm
 Capabilities:  Momentary
 Description: Action **'push'** will send the Fire Alarm command to the panel
 States: No indication of alarm type

 * AD2 Zone Sensor #N
 Capabilities: Contact Sensor
 Description: An indicator to show the zone state
 States: [open , close] * reversible in parent device settings

 * AD2 CID-NNN
 Capabilities: Momentary
 Description: Indicates the state of the given   Contact ID report state.
 The action **'push'** will restore to closed state
 States: [on, off]

 ## Setup